nikkisuneel/DrivingRangeAssistantServices/README.md

   * For /trends API methods, integrate with TrendGeneration Lambda function
 - Navigate to the Lambda console and create the following functions.
 For all the functions, upload the DrivingRangeAssistantServices.jar for the function code.
     * ActivityManagement
-      * Use com.golfelf.lambda.ActivityAPIRequestHandler::handleRequest as the Handler Runtime Setting
+      * Use com.golfelf.lambda.BallPickingActivityAPIRequestHandler::handleRequest as the Handler Runtime Setting
     * PickerManagement
       * Use com.golfelf.lambda.PickerAPIRequestHandler::handleRequest as the Handler Runtime Setting
     * TrendGeneration